qcat2002/muscle/README.md

 I need to prepare five different for this small experiments:

-No Preprocess:
+No Preprocess (Baseline):
-1. We use the raw intensity values, then feed to the model.
+1. We use raw intensity values, then feed to the model.

 Standardization Method (mean 0 / std 1, or we say ***x ~ N(0, 1)***, x is one ultrasound image)
 1. We use the mean and std of TS01, then standardize TS01 and TS02.